 Surgery, in which the entire colon is removed, may be necessary when medications are not effective or if you have severe complications of the disease.

 Surgery to remove the entire large intestine (colectomy),or both the colon and rectum (proctocolectomy) removes the threat of colon cancer.

-The pelvic pouch, or ileal pouch anal anastomosis (IPAA), is a procedure that does not require a permanent stoma.
+The pelvic pouch, or ileal pouch-anal anastomosis (IPAA), is a procedure that does not require a permanent stoma.
 In this procedure, the colon and rectum are removed, and the small intestine is used to form an internal pouch or reservoir that will serve as a new rectum.
 This pouch is connected to the anus.
-The reservoir is called a J--pouch.
-This procedure is frequently done in two operations and requires a temporary ileostomy in between.
+The reservoir is called a J-pouch.
+This procedure is frequently done in two to three operations and requires a temporary ileostomy in between.

 The continent ileostomy (Kock pouch) is an option for people who would like their old-style ileostomy converted to an internal pouch and for people who don't qualify for the IPAA procedures.
 In this procedure, there is a stoma but no bag.
 The colon and rectum are removed, and an internal reservoir is created from the small intestine.
 An opening is made in the abdominal wall, and the reservoir is then joined to the skin with a nipple valve.
 To drain the pouch, you insert a catheter through the valve into the internal reservoir.